John C. Bennett: Early life

 John Cook Bennett was born on August 4, 1804, in Fairhaven, Massachusetts.
 He married Mary A. Barker.
 He worked as a physician in Ohio and helped found Willoughby Medical College.

 Early Latter-day Saint

 Bennett's involvement in the Latter Day Saint movement came after several encounters with the community that had left him impressed.
 He wrote several letters to Joseph Smith in Nauvoo, Illinois, in which he declared his desire to join the Church of Jesus Christ of Latter Day Saints.
-He was baptized into the church in September of 1840.
+He was baptized into the church in September 1840.
 Prior to his baptism, he had expressed his intentions to join the growing body of Latter Day Saints in Nauvoo.
 His wife, Mary Barker, and their children did not accompany him.

 Bennett was essential to the passing of the Nauvoo city charter, the provisions of which he had helped craft, in the Illinois Legislature.
 He even garnered praise for his lobbying efforts from the young Abraham Lincoln.